Aaron Klein

 profile.jpg

-I lead a research group at the ELLIS Institute Tübingen as part of OpenEuroLLM, a European initiative developing a family of foundation models for European languages.
+I lead the pre-training team at the ELLIS Institute Tübingen as part of OpenEuroLLM, a European initiative developing a family of foundation models for European languages.
 Our team focuses on advancing automated methods for large-scale pre-training of large language models.
+I also serve as a scientific advisor to distil labs, a startup developing customized small language models.
+I am a Member of the ELLIS Network and co-host of the virtual AutoML Seminar.

 I earned my PhD at the University of Freiburg in 2019 in the machine learning lab under the supervision of Frank Hutter.
 In 2022, my co-authors and I received the Best Paper Award at the AutoML Conference.
 Earlier, in 2015, my collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge.

 I have co-organized the Neural Architecture Search workshop at ICRL 2020 and ICLR 2021, and served as the local chair for the AutoML Conference 2023.
-I regularly review for top-tier venues including ICML, ICLR, NeurIPS, TMLR, and JMLR.
+I regularly serve as reviewer and area chair for top-tier venues (ICML, NeurIPS, ICLR) and as action editor for TMLR.

 news